Barry Barclay

-Barry Ronald Barclay, MNZM (12 May 1944 – 19 February 2008) was a New Zealand filmmaker and writer of Māori (Ngāti Apa) and Pākehā (European) descent.
+Barry Ronald Barclay, MNZM (12 May 1944 – 19 February 2008) was a New Zealand filmmaker and writer of Māori (Ngāti Apa, Te Āti Haunui-a-Pāpārangi, Ngāti Hauiti) and Pākehā (European) descent.

 Background

 Barclay was born in Masterton and raised on farms in the Wairarapa.
 He was educated at St Joseph's College, Masterton.
-He spent six years from the age of 15 in Redemptorist monasteries in Australia and had begun training to be a Catholic priest in that order when he returned to New Zealand and embarked on a lengthy career in film, television and media.
+He spent six years from the age of 15 in Redemptorist monasteries in Australia and carried out part of the training to be a Catholic priest in that order when he returned to New Zealand and embarked on a lengthy career in film, television and media.
 Later in life, he was based in Omapere, Hokianga, New Zealand before his death from a stroke at the age of 63.